-"Product" includes goods and services.
+"Product" includes tangible and intangible goods and services.

 "Recruiting" means any activity conducted for the purpose of assisting or inducing a person to become a Salesperson.

 "Sale" includes any purported Sale, incomplete Sale, completed Sale, any Sale that is subsequently cancelled by a Consumer and any arrangement whereby a Consumer becomes liable to a Member or Salesperson.